The most award winning

 Patients who had low scores on the screen yet still used additional discharge planning services, she hypothesizes, are "externally motivated in terms of health needs."
 With that in mind, she is adding another variable — "health motivation" — to see if it improves the screen’s effectiveness.

-Those who scored low on the screen — meaning they didn’t match the four original variables — but still needed extra help at discharge "appeared to be people who didn’t seem able to engage in the discharge planning process," Holland says.
-"They didn’t feel it was their responsibility to meet their continuing care needs, so they didn’t even want to participate in their own discharge planning."
+Those who scored low on the screen — meaning they didn’t match the four original variables — but still needed extra help at discharge "appeared to be people who didn’t seem able to engage in the discharge planning process," Holland continues.

-"It’s the day of discharge that finally this situation gets illuminated, when the health care team has assumed there’s no issue with this person’s ability [to arrange for the van]," she points out.
+"It’s the day of discharge that finally this situation gets illuminated, when the health care team has assumed there’s no issue with this person’s ability [to arrange for the van]," Holland points out.

-"I would have called a car rental place," Holland notes, adding that the patient’s failure to take the initiative well illustrates a concept known as "motivation in health behavior."
+"I would have called a car rental place," she notes, adding that the patient’s failure to take the initiative well illustrates a concept known as "motivation in health behavior."

 "Those who are intrinsically motivated tend to take it on themselves, define their health by their own standards, and look on the health care team as helpers and facilitators," she explains.
 "Those who are extrinsically motivated look to others."